The Electric Clean Vehicle Tax Credit: A Complete Guide for 2023, Pre & Post Inflation Reduction Act

 EV Tax Credits for GM, Tesla, and Toyota (Partially) Were Phased Out

+On that last point, GM and Tesla’s federal electric vehicle tax credits were notably entirely phased out prior to 2022 because they previously hit the 200,000 electric vehicles sold in the U.S. market landmark a few years earlier.
 Toyota hit the 200,000 vehicles sold landmark in Q2 of 2022, so Toyota vehicles were eligible for the the full credit amount of up to $7,500 through the end of Q3 (end of September) of 2022.
 In Q4 of 2022, qualified Toyota vehicles were eligible for 50% of up to the full $7,500 credit amount.

-The Inflation Reduction Act (signed in 2022 and started in 2023) applies to vehicles purchase from the start of 2023 through the end of 2032 (10 years).
+The Inflation Reduction Act (signed in 2022 and started in 2023) applies to vehicles purchased from the start of 2023 through the end of 2032 (10 years).
 The Inflation Reduction Act made a number of big changes to the BEV, PHEV, and FCEV electric vehicle federal tax credits (now referring to them as “Clean Vehicle Tax Credits”) that I’ll summarize here and break down in more detail further on.
-The big 5 changes are:
+The big 6 changes are:

 1. Changes to vehicle eligibility: raised minimum battery capacity to 7kWH, added new MSRP caps on eligible vehicles, added a final assembly in North America requirement, created new battery and mineral sourcing requirements.

-2. Removed automaker vehicles-sold phaseouts: a huge win for GM, Tesla, and Toyota – whose vehicles are newly re-eligible for the full credit, provided they meet all other criteria.
+2. Removed automaker vehicles-sold volume phaseouts: a huge win for GM, Tesla, and Toyota – whose vehicles are newly re-eligible for the full credit, provided they meet all other criteria.

-3. Added taxpayer income eligibility caps: income can’t exceed set limitations for both new and used vehicles.
+3. Added taxpayer income eligibility caps: purchaser income can’t exceed set limitations for both new and used vehicles.

 5. Starting in 2024, dealerships will be able to offer the value of a tax credit up front to consumers.